incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 ### There is always a disciplined way to do things

-Even before I sipped the coffee, as the machine was dispensing it, a rush probably of pride, passed through, caused by the recent solution I had provided for a race-condition problem.
-While having the coffee staring at the rain outside through the glass door I intuitively thought about the number of ways in which I could skip taking up the tickets in the backlog considering them not to be challenging and menial.
+I was waiting for the coffee dispenser to finish filling up my cup and my mind started wandering.
+Suddenly, I felt this rush.
+Was it a sense of pride?
+Could be.
+I had, just a few minutes ago, been able to solve a race-condition problem that was bugging me for a while.
+Sipping at the coffee I could see out the glass door, that it was raining.
+This is a good moment, I thought to myself.
+One thing I didn’t want to think about were the open tickets in the backlog.
+Unchallenging and menial, they bored me.
+With soothing sounds of the rain in the background and the warmth of the fuel of the Gods, I was now thinking of ways I could avoid working on them!

-That evening I had a train to catch to “A remote place with some historical significance”, that workation was in plan for months.
-I scoped over my work, for the week I would be on workation, a small RESTful API (Redacted to a Todo), of course I thought about it to be menial as I gathered it.
-I just wanted to visit that place, in fact, finish the work as soon as possible and save time to explore the place.
+I had a train to catch, later that evening to travel to “a remote place with some historical significance”.
+This workation was in planning for months, so I was excited about it!
+I scoped out my work for the week I was travelling; a small RESTful API (Redacted to a Todo), of course I thought it to be menial as I went over it.
+All I wanted to do was to be done with so I could spend more time exploring.

-Took some time delivering the fix for the race condition.
-With little time available to catch the train, while commuting, called home to help me gather the things in my backpack.
+Coming up with the fix for the race condition took a while, which meant, I had little to no time to pack and make sure that I didn’t miss my train!
+So, I called home to get some help gathering my things to shove into my backpack.
+Tough times call for desperate measures, folks!

-After a night and a day long journey, I have reached the place only to realize that I had forgot to pack my dental kit, and had to wait for the stores to open up. *With hindsight, I surely should have made a checklist of things to carry and marked them as soon as the item made its way into the bag.*
+The train-ride to my destination lasted the entire night and day.
+The relief of finally getting off and checking-in to my place of stay was short lived though, because soon enough, I realized that I’d completely forgotten to pack my dental kit.
+And thus began the wait for the stores to open and realization hit that even a checklist of essentials would have made my life easier!

-I remember, at breakfast, while standing, and chewing over the bread, I thought that this workation would mean success only if I won't neglect work for the vacation and in a way it is to find the fine balance between work and vacation, and then I sipped the coffee.
+Over breakfast, while chewing on a piece of bread I remember thinking to myself that the success of this workation depended on my ability to find a balance between finishing work stuff and finding the time to relax and enjoy my surroundings.
+I took a sip of coffee to help wash down the food and also cement that fact in my mind.

 I had quickly set up the Rails API only project.